Tingram71/Metro_car_funnel_analysis/README.md

-# Metro_car_funnel_analysis
+# Metrocar Rideshare App Funnel Analysis
-## Funnel analysis for UX for rideshare ap to identify where user churn arises and highlight areas of improvement in the UX.
+## Funnel analysis for UX for rideshare app to identify where user churn arises and highlight areas of improvement in the UX.

 #### Total app downloadeds:
 ```sql